 To enhance the luxury car experience, Jaguar Land Rover partnered with IBM to launch a new in-store virtual reality screen.
 The store enabled customers to experience the Jaguar or Land Rover model using a sensory-based technology.
-The consumer could control the environment around the experience through an iPad and Microsoft Kinect sensory technology and can choose the model, make color and features of a car.
+The consumer could control the environment around the experience through an iPad and Microsoft Kinect sensory technology and can choose the model, color, and features of a car.
 The experience also allowed consumers to get into the car to check out interior features with a 360-degree view, and to make real-time changes.

 Christian Dior is blending technology and fashion design with the introduction of virtual reality headsets in a number of its boutiques, creating an immersive 3D experience with its collection and runway atmosphere.
 By rolling out ‘Dior Eyes’ in a number of its stores, Dior maintains its relevance and provides an elevated in-store experience.
 The headset is equipped with high-definition image resolution and integrated holophonic audio, creating a 3D immersion into the backstage world at a fashion show, including the sensation of 360° vision, letting visitors move about in the virtual universe.

-For purchase of luxury, brands desire plays a key role.
+For the purchase of luxury brands, desire plays a key role.
 So luxury brands should aim to create that desire in their digital experiences too – be it offline or online.
 The regular display of merchandise which would be par for the course in an e-commerce app or a regular retail store will not apply here.
 One of the ways that luxury brands use to create desire and emotional connect is by appealing to the sensory stimulations of the shoppers, both for in-store and digital experiences.

 When it comes to digital experiences, technologies like AR/VR see a lot of usages to appeal to the shoppers’ sense since they help brands to alter a consumer’s ambiance digitally.
 Some brands which are using sensory branding using digital technologies are:

 Burberry is one of the pioneers when it comes to using technology whether it is in-store or online.
-It has also done exemplary work when it comes to using these technologies to create the sensory experiences in-store.
+It has also done exemplary work when it comes to using these technologies to create sensory experiences in-store.

 Burberry’s in its flagship store in London gave shoppers an experience of a theatre, with 500 speakers and 100 screens fitted throughout, which show original content created in-house at Burberry.
 In this store, customers can’t help but engage with all their senses with the brand.